brandonejhall/COMP2140-Project/README.md

 the software studio sessions.
 The implementation of the specified system must include at least 80% of the functionality specified in the requirements.
-Groups may use any suitable programming language; however, solutions must demonstrate the principles of object-oriented/procedural design, and the architecture/design specified must be actualized in the implementation.
+Groups may use any suitable programming language; however, solutions must demonstrate the principles of object-oriented/procedural design, and the architecture/design specified must be actualized in the implementation.(:)